prem-479/sentrix_ML_IA/README.md

 ## Overview

-This project demonstrates three core NLP tasks applied to user-generated text:
+This project implements three core NLP tasks on social media text:

-- **Aspect-Based Sentiment Analysis** — Extracts specific product/service aspects (camera, battery, price) and identifies sentiment toward each.
+- **Aspect-Based Sentiment Analysis** - The model does not just return "negative."
+It identifies *what* is negative.
+Battery life?
+Camera?
+Delivery?
+The aspect extraction surfaces that automatically.
-- **Multilingual Sentiment Analysis** — Detects and processes text in English, French, Spanish, German, and Portuguese using the cross-lingual capabilities of the RoBERTa architecture.
+- **Multilingual Sentiment Analysis** - Handles English, French, Spanish, German, and Portuguese.
+The base model's Twitter pretraining gives it genuine cross-lingual capability without any language-specific fine-tuning.
-- **Emoji-Aware Sentiment Analysis** — Extracts emoji signals from input text and incorporates them as supplementary sentiment indicators alongside the model's confidence scores.
+- **Emoji-Aware Sentiment Analysis** - Detects and surfaces emojis as separate sentiment signals.
+"Great product" and "great product" followed by three skull emojis carry different weight, and the pipeline surfaces that distinction.

-The model (`prem79/sentrix_roberta_V2`) is a fine-tuned RoBERTa checkpoint hosted on Hugging Face Hub.
-The `transformers` library downloads and caches it automatically — no manual file handling required.
+The model (`prem79/sentrix_roberta_V2`) is fine-tuned from Cardiff NLP's twitter-roberta checkpoint, trained on Kaggle with GPU acceleration, achieving 88.21% accuracy on 40,000 test samples.
+It runs entirely on your device with no cloud inference costs.

 ---